-1. About 200 B.C., the Prophets were added to the Law to compose the Jewish "Bible."
+- 1. About 200 B.C., the Prophets were added to the Law to compose the Jewish "Bible."
 Yet Daniel is not among the Prophets, being added to the Sacred Writings about A.D.
-90, when the Jewish "Bible" was completed.

-2. The book of Daniel is not mentioned in any Jewish literature until 140 B.C. when the Sibylline Oracles (3:397-400) refer to it.
+90, when the Jewish "Bible" was completed. - 2.
+The book of Daniel is not mentioned in any Jewish literature until 140 B.C. when the Sibylline Oracles (3:397-400) refer to it.
 In Baruch 1:15-3:3 (written about 150 B.C.) there is a prayer similar to that in Daniel 9:4 ff.
 The book of Daniel is also alluded to in I Maccabees 2:59 ff. (written about 125 B.C.).
-Daniel is referred to 164 times in I Maccabees, the Sibylline Oracles, and Enoch (written about 95 B.C.).

-Jesus Ben Sirach, about 190 B.C., lists the great men of Jewish history (Ecclesiasticus 44.1-50:24); but among these names that of Daniel is missing.
-Words borrowed from the Babylonian, Persian, and Greek languages appear in Daniel.

-5. Jeremiah is mentioned as a prophet (9:2) and his writings are referred to.

-6. In Jeremiah's time (also the period of Nebuchadnezzar) the Chaldeans are spoken of as a nation or people, referring to the Babylonians; but in the book of Daniel they are known as astrologers, magicians, diviners of truth.
+Daniel is referred to 164 times in I Maccabees, the Sibylline Oracles, and Enoch (written about 95 B.C.). - 3.
+Jesus Ben Sirach, about 190 B.C., lists the great men of Jewish history (Ecclesiasticus 44.1-50:24); but among these names that of Daniel is missing. - 4.
+Words borrowed from the Babylonian, Persian, and Greek languages appear in Daniel. - 5.
+Jeremiah is mentioned as a prophet (Daniel 9:2 "In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the LORD came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem.") and his writings are referred to. - 6.
+In Jeremiah's time (also the period of Nebuchadnezzar) the Chaldeans are spoken of as a nation or people, referring to the Babylonians; but in the book of Daniel, they are known as astrologers, magicians, diviners of truth.

-7. The book of Daniel is written partly in Aramaic, a language popular among the Jews in the second century B.C. but not at the time of Nebuchadnezzar.

-8. The author has an excellent view of history after the time of Alexander the Great, especially during the Maccabean struggles; but his history shows many inaccuracies during the Babylonian and Persian periods.

-9. The theology regarding the resurrection of the dead and ideas about angels show that the author lived at a later time than that of Nebuchadnezzar.
-The same may be said in regard to his concern for diet, fasting, and ritualistic prayers.

-10. The pattern and purpose of the book of Daniel as an apocalypse, which reinterprets history from the time of Nebuchadnezzar until the time of Judas Maccabeus and Antiochus IV, and written in 165 B.C. fits better into the scheme and purpose of Daniel than if the book were written in the period of Nebuchadnezzar, predicting history for the next 450 years.
+- 7. The book of Daniel is written partly in Aramaic, a language popular among the Jews in the second century B.C. but not at the time of Nebuchadnezzar. - 8.
+The author has an excellent view of history after the time of Alexander the Great, especially during the Maccabean struggles; but his history shows many inaccuracies during the Babylonian and Persian periods. - 9.
+The theology regarding the resurrection of the dead and ideas about angels show that the author lived at a later time than that of Nebuchadnezzar.
+The same may be said in regard to his concern for diet, fasting, and ritualistic prayers. - 10.
+The pattern and purpose of the book of Daniel as an apocalypse, which reinterprets history from the time of Nebuchadnezzar until the time of Judas Maccabeus and Antiochus IV, and written in 165 B.C. fits better into the scheme and purpose of Daniel than if the book were written in the period of Nebuchadnezzar, predicting history for the next 450 years.